 Galaxy A10 sits in the hand perfectly due to the unibody design but gets smudgy and dirty very quickly because of the glossy finish so you might want to keep a cleaning cloth at hand if you are rocking the phone without a protective cover.

 As far as the design goes, Galaxy A10 really shows off the effort put into it.
-The glossy finish looks premium and is definitely better than what we have seen on the Huawei Y6 Prime.
-Since it’s a unibody phone, the sides of the handset also don’t look bulky like what we experienced with the Tecno Camon i4.back to menu ↑
+The glossy finish looks premium and is definitely better than what we have seen on the Huawei Y6 Prime (review).
+Since it’s a unibody phone, the sides of the handset also don’t look bulky like what we experienced with the Tecno Camon i4 (review).

 Galaxy A10 packs a 6.2 inches TFT IPS display, having a resolution of 720×1520 pixels.
 It comes with a modern 19:9 aspect ratio which makes the phone taller and not too much wider.
 With that, it also rocks an 81.6 % screen to body ratio.

 Samsung calls it the infinity-V display because the notch on the top of the phone resembles the letter “V”.
-Oppo F9 (Review) was actually the device that started this tiny notch trend.
-Oppo calls it the waterdrop notch.
+Oppo F9 (Review) was actually the device that started this tiny notch trend but they call it the waterdrop notch.

 Both the side and the top bezels are quite minimal and do not pose any intrusion in the viewing experience.
 The chin, however, is a bit larger than the bezels but not to an extent where it starts to look obtrusive like we experienced in the Tecno Camon i4.